robertczarnik/PhotosManagement/README.md

 # PhotosManagement

-This is a Java CLI application, it move photos to proper directories for you and do cool stuff on them.
+This is a Java CLI application, it moves photos to proper directories for you and do cool stuff on them.

 ## Getting Started